 Use An Air Quality Monitor

 Having an air quality monitor is an accurate and effective way of testing if your air purifier is working.
-An air quality monitor is used to measure and provide a broad analysis of the surrounding air quality level in the home.
+An air quality monitor is used to measure and provide a comprehensive analysis of the surrounding air quality level in the home.
 There are two types of IAQ monitors: the built-in type that comes with an air purifier and an external air quality monitor.
-Depending on the model, an independent AQ monitor is usually more precise in air quality detection due to the better sensor.
+Depending on the model, an independent AQ monitor is more precise in air quality detection due to the better sensor.
 Both types of indicators are often color-coded into 3 different groups.
-In typical fashion, red equals bad air quality, purple equals moderate air quality, and blue/ green equals good air quality.
+In a typical fashion, red equals bad air quality, purple equals moderate air quality, and blue/ green equals good air quality.
 This allows you to test and gauge if your air purifier is working properly.
 To begin the test, turn on the air purifier, close all windows and leave it running for at least 30 minutes.
-If you notice there are no improvement changes in the AQ monitor, something is wrong.
-Either the sensor is dirty or the air purifier has malfunctioned.
+If you notice no improvement changes in the AQ monitor, something is wrong.
+Either the sensor is dirty, or the air purifier has malfunctioned.
 If the dust/ odor sensor is dirty, clean it with a cotton swab and redo the air quality test again.